alvaro-prieto/colResizable/readme.md

 *  **fixed**: [type: boolean] [default: true] [version: 1.5]

 It is used to set how the resize method works.
 In fixed mode resizing a column does not alter total table width, which means that when a column is expanded the next one shrinks.
 If fixed is set to false then table can change its width and each column can shrink or expand independently.
+_Note: There is a known issue where `table-layout: fixed;` causes a minor bug with resizing table widths.
+It is important to note that the `fixed` setting is different from the CSS property and it is encouraged not to apply that rule in your CSS._

 ___